Regiment de Meuron: Transition

 As the governor was awaiting clarification, the British Secretary of State for War, Henry Dundas, acting on intelligence, convinced Prof. Hugh Cleghorn, of the University of Aberdeen, to travel to Neuchâtel to negotiate with Charles Daniel.
 Cleghorn persuaded Charles Daniel to come with him to Madras to facilitate negotiations with Pierre Frédéric de Meuron, Charles Daniel's brother and the commander of the regiment in Ceylon.
 Charles Daniel was able to smuggle a letter to his brother Pierre Frederick via a ball of Edam cheese.
 Subsequently, the Swiss agreed to hand over control of the regiment to the British, on the condition that they would not be required to serve against their former Dutch employers.

 The defection of the Swiss greatly reduced the strength of the Dutch forces in Ceylon and the Swiss provided fortification details to the British.
 The Dutch put up a pro-forma resistance using their own troops, and then surrendered Columbo to the British on 15 February 1796.
 The regiment formally entered British service, with the understanding that the British would enroll them at the same rate as regular British soldiers and give them the back pay owed by the VOC.
 The British subsequently took over control of the colony as British Ceylon.
 Professor Cleghorn received £5000 as a reward for his role in the project.
 He also became the Chief Secretary of Ceylon.
 However, Cleghorn and Governor Frederick North, the first British civilian governor of the island, did not get on.
 Cleghorn resigned his post and returned to Scotland.

 British service

 In August 1799, Colonel the Count De Meuron was breveted a Major-General in the British Army.
 Colonel Pierre Frederick Count De Meuron was breveted a Major-General in the Army, effective 1 January 1798.
 The order was issued in 1802 and backdated.
 Charles Daniel was eventually promoted to Lieutenant General, but then returned to Switzerland.
 Pierre Frederick remained in Ceylon with the regiment, and for a while was Acting Governor for the Colony until North arrived on 12 October 1798.

 The Meuron Regiment subsequently served in the Fourth Anglo-Mysore War of 1799, the Mediterranean, and Peninsula Campaigns of the Napoleonic Wars 1806 to 1812.
 The first mention of the regiment in combat for the British was during the siege of Seringapatam in 1799.
 Over time, especially by the time of the Peninsular campaigns, difficulties in obtaining replacements from Switzerland led to the regiment recruiting some Spanish and Portuguese recruits.

 The regiment was finally posted to Canada to serve in the War of 1812.
-During the war, the Regiment served at the Battle of Plattsburg.
+During the war, the Regiment served at the Battle of Plattsburgh.
 Later some of its soldiers also served at the Red River Colony.
 Some 150 recently discharged soldiers from the Regiment de Meuron and De Watteville's Regiment, still retaining their uniforms, participated in the Pemmican War.
 Rue des Meurons in the Winnipeg suburb of Saint Boniface is named after the regiment.